kenseehart/btypes/README.md

 # Possible future extensions

-- Parse Verilog to **btypes**
+- Parse System Verilog structs to **btypes**
-  - Use an existing parser such as [Pyverilog: https://github.com/PyHDI/Pyverilog]
+  - Use an existing parser such as:
+    - [sv-parser: https://github.com/dalance/sv-parser] Complete System Verilog parser in Rust
+    - [hdlConvertor: https://pypi.org/project/hdlConvertor] Complete System Verilog parser in Python

   - Creates btype field types directly from a verilog string.
 Python code generation, if needed, is already implemented as the repr of the field type.

 - numpy + bcolz integration